Beat 3 – But One Day

 When the clock tolls midnight, Cinderella panics and runs away before she and the Prince can exchange names, the Grand Duke tries to stop her, but Cinderella manages to flee the palace, losing one of her slippers on the way.
 Cinderella and the animals revert to their former appearance when the magic ends.
 But Cinderella discovers the other glass slipper is still on her foot and takes it home.

 The Prince, now in love with Cinderella, states he will only marry the girl whose foot fits the glass slipper.
-Since they don’t know who it is, the King orders the Grand Duke to try it on every girl in the kingdom until he finds her!
+Since they don’t know who this is, the King orders the Grand Duke to get every girl in the kingdom to try it on until he finds her!